Hapless Hibs suffer European shock in Andorra

 Match ends, Inter Club D'Escaldes 2, Hibernian 1.

-Hibernian suffered a calamitous and embarrassing defeat at the hands of Andorran side Inter Club d'Escaldes in the first leg of their Europa Conference League second qualifying round tie.
+Hibernian suffered a calamitous and embarrassing defeat at the hands of Andorran side Inter Club d'Escaldes in the first leg of their Europa Conference League second round qualifier.

-Lee Johnson's side fell behind to an Adria Gallego strike after questionable defending allowed the home side to cut through their back line with ease.
+Lee Johnson's men fell behind to an Adria Gallego strike after questionable defending allowed the hosts to cut through their backline with ease.

 Elie Youan was a lone bright spark during the first half but his side failed to find an equaliser in a bitterly disappointing return to continental competition.

-The Scottish Premiership side's misery was compounded when David Marshall spilled a shot and Jean Luc tapped in from close range.
+The Scottish Premiership club's misery was compounded when David Marshall spilled a shot and Jean Luc tapped in from close range.

 However, a late Joe Newell free kick does give Hibs some hope of salvaging the tie in the return leg at Easter Road - live on BBC Scotland next Thursday - with Djurgardens of Sweden or Switzerland's Luzern awaiting in next round.